PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 While PVC foam boards are rigid and thicker, making them durable, sturdier, fire-resistant, and more reliable.

-Applications of PVC boards
+Applications of PVC Boards

 We have already discussed some of the applications of PVC boards.
 Let’s highlight more applications of PVC boards, emphasizing commercial applications.